|

 a meaty tone and similar sound characteristics to alder.

-Lightweight with soft grain pattern, it's lighter in color than
+Lightweight with a soft grain pattern, it's lighter in colour than

 Basswood -- great sounding

-with a tonal response very similar to alder.
-It's lightweight,
+with a tonal response similar to alder.
+It's lightweight

 of.